Diagnostic procedures

 Silicon contamination shows up as a white coating on the sensor tip.

-You should avoid lubricating any part of the inlet tract with a silicone based lubricant (eg. 3-in-1, WD-40).
+You should avoid lubricating any part of the inlet tract with a silicone based lubricant.
+The manufacturers of WD-40 say there is no silicone in their product.
+This may also be true for other similar products.
 If any linkage mechanisms need cleaning up, use a toluene or ethanol-based carburettor cleaner, then lubricate using a normal oil-can or a good quality grease.

 Oil burning can allow phosphorus to enter the exhaust and contaminate the sensor.
 Realise that oil contains many impurities once it has been used in your engine for a while - combustion by-products and minute particles of metal worn away from contact surfaces both reduce the lubricating properties of the oil over time.